 But a lot of what was missing would need to be done in the private sector – it was not something the City could provide, so Rebecca Poling and Mary Spencer, who was then chair of the Animal Shelter commmission, created the non-profit Dallas Companion Animal Project – to help fill those gaps and get us where we needed to go.
-DCAP was formed in 2012 as the result of a merger between two existing organizations – Metroplex Animal Coalition and Dallas Animal Advocates and is already doing community outreach, offering financial assistance for low-income pet owners, and working to build capacity in the non-profit animal welfare sector.
-We’re also partnering with other local organizations to provide humane education, assistance with feral and community cats, and spay/neuter (as a partner, along with DAS and Spay Neuter Network in the Big Fix).
+DCAP was formed in 2012 as the result of a merger between two existing organizations – Metroplex Animal Coalition and Dallas Animal Advocates and was already doing community outreach, offering financial assistance for low-income pet owners, and working to build capacity in the non-profit animal welfare sector.
+We’re also partnering with other local organizations to provide humane education, assistance with feral and community cats, and spay/neuter (as a partner, along with Spay Neuter Network in the Big Fix).

 - It will make Dallas a pet-friendly place to live

 - It will result in a more educated and informed public